Get Rates Near You!

 In Tennessee, financial institutions incentivize customers to save their money with that bank by paying interest to savings account users.

-Like savings accounts in other states, in Tennessee, interest is compounded either daily, monthly, or quarterly.
+Like savings accounts in other states, interest is compounded in Tennessee either daily, monthly, or quarterly.
 Most commonly, interest is accrued daily and applied to your account monthly.

 Savings account interest is accrued in two different ways: simple interest and compound interest.
 Look for savings accounts that compound interest.